tinacms/tina.io/content/guides/general/inline-blocks/settings-modal.md

 title: Add fields to settings modal
 ---

-### Step 8
+## Step 10 — Configure meta fields for style

-Our Hero block is coming along nicely, but let's say we wanted to control the background color of the component.
+Our Hero block is coming along nicely, but it's pretty bare bones.
+Let's say we wanted to **control the background color** of the component.
 Or if we wanted to provide the option to 'align' the block contents.
 We would need to add a color or select field to edit these values.

 With Inline Blocks, you can pass in an array of`Fields` that will render in a _Settings Modal_ to edit data like this.
 Let's add that to our block template.

 **components/hero.js**